-Through five alphabets, they had communicated their five pillars of Digital Transformation capability.
-The company wanted to showcase the same with a different concept, one that steered away from repeatedly used technical jargons and designs.
+Through five alphabets, they communicated their five pillars of Digital Transformation capability.
+The company wanted to showcase the same with a different concept, one that steered away from repeatedly using technical jargon and designs.
 And they needed storytelling to connect the dots and amaze.

 The Dilemma Of Positioning

-Through their acronym, the client had their Digital Transformation support figured.
+Through their acronym, the client had their Digital Transformation support figured out.
 The challenge for us was to map it into a storytelling concept keeping this intact.
 We had to position the deck considering the need to seamlessly plot the five components.
-Moreover, we had to support that with a suitable design theme that fit in and didn’t reflect elements tried, tested and overused.
+Moreover, we had to support that with a suitable design theme that fit in and didn’t reflect elements tried, tested, and overused.

 The Story Of Our Storytelling

 The idea was to zero in on a story that everyone could connect to.
 Our branding team readied indirect concepts that synced with the client’s needs.
 We further analyzed our concepts, checking their feasibility in terms of possible visuals and theme options.
 Eventually, we set our eyes on the heroes and villains of Hebrew mythology, selecting a particular story of a giant and a brave hero.

 Apart from the concept, we chalked a visual theme.
 One that matches the tale and reflects the IT enterprise’s brand ideology and desired impact.
 Herein, we went with a well-known sculpture of Bernini as our central element.
 The story and the design theme were now in sync.
 Our next steps were connecting them with content and slide designs.
 We took it into high gear, and two days later, the deck was ready.